Radinax/React-Personal-Blog-Gatsby/src/pages/4-first-project/index.md

     	date: value
     }

-Fetch API is based on [Promises](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Promise) which do something and when its done it does another.
+Fetch API is based on [Promises](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Promise) which do something and when it's done it does another.
 In our context it will look like this:

 ![firstProject](first-project-3.png)